10 Reasons to Grow Basket Willows on Your Homestead

 1. Willows are carbon sequesters.

-Willows are fast growing trees from the poplar family.
+Willows are fast-growing trees from the poplar family.
 They absorb carbon from the air into their leaves and then store the carbon in their root zones.
 Even when willows are burned for fuel, the amount of carbon that they release is less than what they take in during the growing season.
 This makes them the ideal plant to grow as a break between your organic garden and the road.
 In fact, in some cities, basket willow varieties are being used as a buffer between highways and residential areas, to reduce both air pollution and noise pollution.

 2. Willows help to filter toxic waste and purify the soil.

-Willows are also grown in areas where the soil is polluted from toxic waste spills or where gasoline is being off-gassed into neighboring properties or water tables.
+Willows are also grown in areas where the soil is polluted from toxic waste spills or where gasoline is being off-gassed into neighbouring properties or water tables.
 Willows help to purify the soil. (don’t use the bark of these trees for medicinal purposes, though).

-3. Basket willows are fast growing.
+3. Basket willows are fast-growing.

 Basket willows are special species of willow that have been grown for centuries specifically for basket weaving and farm use.
-The stems are flexible and can be bent at a 90 degree angle without breaking, when they are green.
-They grow straight, without branching in their first year growth.
+The stems are flexible and can be bent at a 90-degree angle without breaking when they are green.
+They grow straight, without branching in their first-year growth.
 Basket willows will grow 4 to 8 feet per year, when coppiced annually in the Spring.

-4. Willows are a versatile resource.
+4. Basket Willows is a versatile resource.

 Basket willows that are coppiced annually grow many straight rods that can be used for basket weaving.
 Need a laundry basket, an egg basket, a bread basket — you can grow your own with willows and get the plastics out of your lifestyle.
 Leave the willows to grow for two or three years and you will have 10 or 12 foot long, straight poles about 2 to 3 inches thick for willow furniture making, garden trellises, or even garden arbours.
 Cut them back and you can grow the same straight poles again, from the same plot.
 Willows don’t need fertilization and after the plot is established they don’t need water.
 (Water and weed well the first two years to get the plot established.)

 Farmers in Europe used to pollard their willows and allow the straight shoots to grow for a few years.
 Then harvest them for fence posts or fuel logs.
-Coal powered electrical generation plants are using the fast growing qualities of willow to grow renewable fuel logs that will co-power with coal, reducing the reliance on nonrenewable resources.
+Coal-powered electrical generation plants are using the fast-growing qualities of willow to grow renewable fuel logs that will co-power with coal, reducing the reliance on nonrenewable resources.